winterland1989/Action.js/README.md

 The final result will be produced by `anotherProcess` if `someProcessMayWentWrong` didn't go wrong, or produced by `processError` otherwise.

-You can place `guard` in the middle of the chain, all `Errors` before if will be handled by it, and the value it produced, will be passed to the rest of the chain.
+You can place `guard` in the middle of the chain, all `Errors` before it will be handled by it, and the value it produced, will be passed to the rest of the chain.

 So, what if the use didn't supply a `guard`?
 Well, since use have to supply a callback to the `_go`, they can check if the callback they supplied received an `Error` or not like this: